AI Agent Index

 Limitations

-- ⚠Pricing complexity is significant -- Copilot Credits, capacity packs, pay-as-you-go via Azure, M365 Copilot bundling, and E7 Frontier Suite create four different paths with different economics; organizations frequently overpay or underpay without careful upfront usage modeling
+• Pricing complexity is significant: Copilot Credits, capacity packs, pay-as-you-go via Azure, M365 Copilot bundling, and the E7 Frontier Suite create four different cost paths, and organizations frequently overpay or underpay without careful upfront usage modeling.

-- ⚠External agent publishing requires the standalone Copilot Studio license -- the "free with M365 Copilot" tier only covers internal employee scenarios; deploying agents to customers via websites or social platforms requires the $200/month tenant license plus pay-as-you-go credits, which can scale aggressively
+• External agent publishing requires the standalone Copilot Studio license: the zero-rated M365 Copilot tier covers only internal employee scenarios, and deploying agents to customers via websites or social platforms requires the $200/month tenant license plus pay-as-you-go credits that can scale aggressively.

 n8n